whya5448/dns-proxy-server/README.md

 	$ ./dns-proxy-server --help
 	-compress
 	compress replies
 	-conf-path string
 	The config file path  (default "conf/config.json")
 	-cpuprofile string
 	write cpu profile to file
 	-default-dns
 	This DNS server will be the default server for this machine (default true) -help
 	This message
 	-server-port int
 	The DNS server to start into (default 53)
+	-service string
+	Setup as service, starting with machine at boot docker = start as docker service,
+		normal = start as normal service,
+		uninstall = uninstall the service from machine
 	-tsig string
 	use MD5 hmac tsig: keyname:base64
 	-web-server-port int
 	The web server port (default 5380)

 You can also configure the options at the configuration file